ollieyzhang/ollieyzhang.github.io/_pages/about.md

 Occasionally, I will share some master thesis project proposals for master students at EPFL or anyone interested in them.
 Please refer to [Teaching](https://ollieyzhang.github.io/projects/) for more information.

 I am also glad to discuss with anyone for any potential collaboration.
-Feel free to send me an email!
+Feel free to contact me!

 # Recent News
 - 2024.08: &nbsp;Our paper [LogicLfD](https://ieeexplore.ieee.org/abstract/document/10569055/) is accepted to IEEE RA-L!